 You can find more in-depth information on, and pictures of, lake Waiau, at our dedicated Lake Waiau Trivia page.

-Lava flow speed record (for the flow front)
+Lava flow speed records

 Lauwiliwilinukunukuʻoiʻoi

-You can find out more about this interesting fish and tongue twister extraordinaire in our extended lauwiliwilinukunukuʻoiʻoi trivia article.
+You can find out more about this fish and tongue twister extraordinaire in our extended lauwiliwilinukunukuʻoiʻoi trivia article.

 Loco Moco